sst/guide/_chapters/redirect-on-login.md

 ---
 layout: post
-title: Redirect On Login
+title: Redirect on Login
 date: 2017-02-04 00:00:00
 ---

 Our secured pages redirect to the login page when the user is not logged in, with a referral to the originating page.
 To redirect back after they login, we need to add a couple of things to our `Login` container.

 Let's start by adding a method to read the `redirect` URL from the querystring.

-Add the following to your `src/containers/Login.js`.
+{% include code-marker.html %} Add the following method to your `src/containers/Login.js` below the `constructor` method.

 {% highlight javascript %}
 querystring(name, url = window.location.href) {